Agnes Gund: Career

-Gund joined MoMA's International Council in 1967; she then joined the Board of Trustees in 1976 and served as its President from 1991 until 2002.
-She serves on the boards of the Cleveland Museum of Art, the Foundation for Art and Preservation in Embassies, and the Morgan Library and Museum.
-She is co-founder and Chair Emerita of the Center for Curatorial Leadership and is an Honorary Trustee of YoungArts, Independent Curators International and the Museum of Contemporary Art, Cleveland.
+Gund joined MoMA's International Council in 1967; she then joined the board of trustees in 1976 and served as its president from 1991 until 2002.
+She served on the boards of the Cleveland Museum of Art, the Frick Collection, and the Morgan Library and Museum.
+She was co-founder and Chair Emerita of the Center for Curatorial Leadership and was an Honorary Trustee of YoungArts, Independent Curators International, and the Museum of Contemporary Art, Cleveland.

-A civic leader and staunch supporter of education, women's issues and environmental concerns, among other causes, Gund is the former Chair of the Mayor's Cultural Affairs Advisory Commission of New York City, a former member of the New York State Council on the Arts, and has served on the boards of such wide-ranging organizations as the Aaron Diamond AIDS Research Center, the Andy Warhol Foundation, the Barnes Foundation, Chess in the Schools, the Frick Collection, the Foundation for Contemporary Art, the Fund for Public Schools, the J. Paul Getty Trust, and the Robert Rauschenberg Foundation.
+A civic leader and staunch supporter of education, women's issues and environmental concerns, among other causes, Gund was the onetime chair of the Mayor's Cultural Affairs Advisory Commission of New York City, a onetime member of the New York State Council on the Arts, and served on the boards of organizations such as the Aaron Diamond AIDS Research Center, the Andy Warhol Foundation, the Barnes Foundation, Chess in the Schools, the Frick Collection, the Foundation for Contemporary Arts, the Fund for Public Schools, the J. Paul Getty Trust, and the Robert Rauschenberg Foundation.

 In 1997, Gund received the National Medal of Arts from President Bill Clinton, the highest award given to artists and arts patrons by the U.S. government.
 In 1998, Gund received the Golden Plate Award of the American Academy of Achievement.
-In 2011, Gund was nominated by President Barack Obama as a member of the Board of Trustees of the National Council on the Arts.
+In 2011, Gund was nominated by President Barack Obama as a member of the board of trustees of the National Council on the Arts.
 In 2016, she was elected Honorary Fellow of the Royal Academy of Arts.
 In 2018, she was awarded the J. Paul Getty Medal.

-On February 14, 2020, Gund was presented with the first-ever “Justice Ruth Bader Ginsburg Woman of Leadership Award” in honor of Justice Ginsburg’s exemplary career and life.
-In October 2022, Gund received the W.E.B.
-Du Bois Medal, the highest honor given by Harvard University in the field of African and African American studies.
+On February 14, 2020, the first-ever Justice Ruth Bader Ginsburg Woman of Leadership Award was bestowed on Gund by the Dwight D. Opperman Foundation and presented to her by Justice Ginsburg.
+In October 2022, Gund received the W. E. B. Du Bois Medal, the highest honor given by Harvard University in the field of African and African American studies.